GeovanniMCh/ACO_WUP_DOWNLOADER/README.md

 Alucardio and MagnaDR worked on it.

 We give credits to Cearp and Cera1kiler (FunkiiU) and to dojafoja (Funkii-Ui), for their respective jobs.
-Especially to dojafoja who decided to give support to this project of Alucardianos Wup Helper.
+Especially to dojafoja who decided to give support to this project of ACO WUP DOWNLOADER.